ATECoder/dn.vi.ivi/docs/ttm/TTM Instrument Guide.md

  lower than the high leads resistance.
 1. If the nominal contact check did not fail then the custom algorithm kicks in.
 1. If the _Limit_ set in the [Open Source Lead Limit Menu](#open_source_lead_limit_menu) is zero, the algorithm sets a _dutR_ value to zero.
 1. If the _Limit_ set in the [Open Source Lead Limit Menu](#open_source_lead_limit_menu) is positive, _dutR_ is set to the measured resistances using a current source of 100µA of 0.1 power line cycles with a voltage limit of one volt (most likely leading to taking the measurement under a compliance state, which is fine).
-The measured _dut_R_ is not corrected for the presence of shunt resistors, which means that the actual open DUT value is likely higher.
+The measured _dut_R_ is not corrected for the presence of a shunt resistor across the sense terminals, which means that the actual open DUT value is likely higher.
 1. If _dutR_ exceeds the _Limit_, the _openLeadsStatus_ is set to _openDutLeads_.
 1. If the algorithm found open leads, the measured resistance of the TTM entity, either _Initial Reisstance_, _Final Resistance_ or _Trace_initial, is the to the _NaN_ (9.91e+37).
 1. If the algorithm found an open DUT, the measured resistance of the TTM entity, either _Initial Reisstance_, _Final Resistance_ or _Trace_initial, is the to the measured _dutR_.